achasol/duplicate-detection/readme.md

 ## Structure of the code

-The code is structured into several files.
+The source code is structured into several files and contained within the duplicate_detector module.

 1. The entrypoint of the method is the main.py file.
 2. The minhash.py file contains a minhashing implementation